JanDC/JiraToSpreadsheet/README.md

 # JiraToSpreadsheet
-Symfony sample app to parse JIRA overviews to csv
+Simple Symfony app to parse JIRA worklogs to a csv spreadsheet